barumau/pandunia/english/english-pandunia.md

 thanks (thank you) - shukra
 thanks to - shukra da
 that is (in other words, i.e., alias) - alo nam
-that over there - u
+that over there - go
 the (that) - la
 the Grenadines - Grenadin nesia
 theft - chori